isaiahespi/turbo/README.md

 ## Creating a New Article

-You can use this as a template to create a document by using the following command:
+You can use this as a template to create a document by using the following command in the terminal:

 ```bash
 quarto use template isaiahespi/turbo